 Can I still sell my home?

 Yes, anytime.
-When the loan is sold, the loan balance is paid from the proceeds.
+When the home is sold, the loan balance is paid from the proceeds.
 Any remaining equity belongs to you or your estate.

 Is there a credit score requirement?